chukwukap/space/README.md

 USDC today, more ERC-20s soon.

 **Can I send a custom tip to the host?**
 Absolutely!
-At any time during a Sonic Space, you can send the host any amount you wish—no need to wait for a reaction or special moment.
+At any time during a TipSpace, you can send the host any amount you wish—no need to wait for a reaction or special moment.
 Just tap, send, and show your love.

 ---